-Health care workers, including nursing staff, are known to have a high incidence of work related skin disease (HSE, 2018a).
+Health care workers, including nursing staff, are known to have a high incidence of work related skin disease (HSE, 2019a).
+The RCN's own survey of members found that 93% reported at least one symptom of hand dermatitis in the past 12 months.
+(RCN 2020).
 Prevention of this condition is therefore critical to protect staff and patients - and to retain health care staff and skills.
 Staff who are unable to perform hand hygiene will not be allowed to work in clinical environments and may be relocated from their usual workplace, impacting on staffing availability in that area.

 Historically the importance of glove use has been associated with preventing contact with blood and body fluids, excreta/secretions and potential disease causing micro-organisms.
 However, it is equally important to protect health care workers' hands from chemicals and hazardous drugs.
-Although the importance of protection has always been acknowledged through risk assessments (COSHH, 2002), the increased use of chemicals in clinical settings (eg environmental disinfectants such as chlorine releasing agents and chlorine dioxide) and in particular the use of pre-prepared disinfectant wipes exposes staff to a cocktail of chemicals and substances that could increase the risk of work related dermatitis if not managed carefully.
+Although the importance of protection has always been acknowledged through risk assessments (COSHH, 2002; COSHH (NI), 2003), the increased use of chemicals in clinical settings (eg environmental disinfectants such as chlorine releasing agents and chlorine dioxide) and in particular the use of pre-prepared disinfectant wipes exposes staff to a cocktail of chemicals and substances that could increase the risk of work-related dermatitis if not managed carefully.
 This, combined with increased emphasis on hand hygiene compliance and financial scrutiny on consumables such as gloves, soap and hand towels requires both staff and managers to manage all elements and risks in an integrated way.